 Disconnection, plain and simple drives me.
 I was never socially engaged in American culture as a youth from as early as I can remember.
-Somewhat oddly, I never felt bothered by the fact either.
+Somewhat oddly, I never felt bothered by that fact either.
 I never felt left out because I never wanted to belong.
 That said, looking back on the many years spent abroad were really a search for home.
 Home was not only emotional (i.e., tribal connection), but philosophical as well.
 My shear lack of cultural ties drove me to search for meaning in life.
 I had no choice; I was out in a ‘paradigm wilderness’ and needed to discover what mattered.
-Unable to buy the cultural story in which I was raised, or any other that I came across, I had to reinvent the wheel.
-Fortunately, The Tao Te Ching offers us useful stepping-stones without getting in the way!
+Unable to adopt the cultural story in which I was raised, or any other that I came across, I had to reinvent the wheel.
+Fortunately, The Tao Te Ching offers me useful stepping-stones without getting in the way!

 It finally took having my own children to find my true emotional home.
-That brought me to realize how essential social connection is for humans, and how fragmentary the connection has become since the Agricultural Revolution.
-Nothing replaces the social security of the tribal family bond, which has genuinely deteriorated ever since our hunter-gatherer days (1).
+That brought me to realize how essential social connection is for humans, and how fragmentary that connection has become since the Agricultural Revolution.
+Nothing replaces the social security of the tribal bond, which has genuinely deteriorated ever since our hunter-gatherer days (1).

 It also took me coming to my wits end with words to find a real philosophical home.
 I realized that the meaning of every thought I had hinged on the words with which I thought.
 It was a vicious circle.
 The basis for belief itself was melting away.
-There was no way out but to deal with the words themselves, i.e., to correlate them.
-(See Tools of Taoist Thought: Correlations.
+There was no way out but to deal with the words themselves—to correlate them.
+(See Tools of Taoist Thought: Correlations. p.565.)
 This process loosened the grip words had on me, and alleviated some of the disease referred to in chapter 71: Realizing I don’t’ know is better; not knowing this knowing is disease (2).

 (1) We don’t realize how socially disconnected we are.
 You can’t miss what you’ve never had.
 It took the circumstances of our family life: home schooling, home music, home garden, home business, home yoga, home Taoist and such to open my eyes and heart.
 It also helped that I was in my mid 40’s when I started a family.
-(See A Tao of Parenting)
+(See A Tao of Parenting, p.343.)

 (2) It is difficult for us to know how peaceful a cognition-less consciousness would be.
 Names and words obstruct the view and language dominates mind.
 As D.C.
 Lau put it in chapter 71, To think that one knows will lead to difficulty, and this difficulty has certainly faced us ever since we humans evolved the ability to think.